PaulOwO/BallFighter/index.md

 ![image](https://user-images.githubusercontent.com/71375990/139920792-6973b4aa-201a-4a67-9b3f-c6f0249647d6.png)

-This code is called only when there is a collision and based on the radius of the circle we can determine if the contact was on the upper part of the circle only with their y axis position.
+This code is called only when there is a collision and based on the radius of the circle we can determine if the contact was on the upper part of the circle only with their y axis position to know the looser.

 When coding was over I checed and deleted things I didn't use and tried to clean up my code.